HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Part 2 slides for Counting and Discrete Probability.md

 ---

 ##  Independence
+- When you think about it, the outcome of the first coin flip **does not actually affect** the outcome of the second coin flip
 - The probability of this event is exactly the same as the probability of **$p(H|T)$**
 -  Whenever **$p(H|T)=p(H)$**, we can conclude that the events **$H$** and **$T$** are **independent**